arnav-t/not-awesome-ideas/README.md

 ### Slack to YouTube playlist
 Create a playlist from all the songs posted on a Slack channel.
 Credits: @xypnox
+### Slides viewer extension for web browsers
+No functional currently available for Chromium.
 ## _Contributions welcome!_
 Feel free to open a PR for a project idea.